webhookx-io/webhookx/README.md

 - **Multi-tenancy:** Multi-tenancy is supported with workspaces.
 Workspaces provide an isolation of configuration entites.
 - **Plugins:**
   - `webhookx-signature`: signing outbound requests with HMAC(SHA-256) by adding `Webhookx-Signature` and `Webhookx-Timestamp` to request header.
-  - `wasm`: using high-level programming languages such as Assemblyscript, Rust and TinyGo to transform outbound requests.
+  - `wasm`: using high-level programming languages such as AssemblyScript, Rust and TinyGo to transform outbound requests.
   - `transformer`(WIP): transform request before sending outbound requests.
 - **Observability:** OpenTelemetry Metrics and Tracing.